VW-backed battery maker QuantumScape to go public at $3.3 billion valuation

 San Jose-based QuantumScape, a 2010 spinout from Stanford University, said it will form a joint venture with VW to produce solid-state battery cells, starting in 2024, for the German automaker’s electric vehicles, and eventually for other carmakers.

-“Our ambition is to be a (battery) supplier to the industry as a whole,” QuantumScape founder and CEO Jagdeep Singh said in an interview.
+“Our ambition is to be a (battery) supplier to the industry as a whole,” QuantumScape founder and Chief Executive Jagdeep Singh said in an interview.

 QuantumScape is the latest transportation startup to tie up with a special-purpose acquisition company, or SPAC.
-Among the recent SPAC-backed transactions: Lidar maker Luminar, electric truck maker Nikola, electric shuttle maker Canoo and electric car maker Fisker.
+Recent SPAC-backed transactions include Lidar maker Luminar, electric truck maker Nikola, electric shuttle maker Canoo and electric car maker Fisker.

-A SPAC is a shell company that raises money through an IPO to buy a private operating company, typically within two years.
+A SPAC is a shell company that raises money through an initial public offering to buy a private operating company and take it public in a reverse merger.

 VW has committed more than $300 million to QuantumScape.
 Other corporate investors include Shanghai Auto (600104.SS), which is partnered with VW in China, and German auto supplier Continental AG (CONG.DE).